The State of the City of Warsaw (Aim Ideas Summit 2017)- 5:00

 This segment highlights the city of Warsaw by Mayor Joe Thallemer.
-Hosted by Taylor Bennett.
-Part 1 of 1.

-Bennett: What are some of the things the city is working on
+Bennett: What are some of the things the city is working on?

 Thallemer: It's obviously a busy time of year.
 The state legislature has provided us with lots of money to get road infrastructure improvements which we are taking full advantage of.
 We've got a less than glamorous sewer project coming up.
 That's probably one of the biggest projects we've done in the community.

-Bennett: Going back to housing in the downtown area of Warsaw, have you experienced growth in the downtown area
+Bennett: Going back to housing in the downtown area of Warsaw, have you experienced growth in the downtown area?

 Thallemer: We have a workforce that requires all different types of housing.
 We've taken an abandoned building and turned it into a tax credit, senior housing project with about 50 units.
 Down by the lakefront, townhomes and city homes will be a new type of housing that will be attractive to professional workforce coming into our community.

-Bennett: When you attend a summit like this, do you find you all share the same interest and issues
+Bennett: When you attend a summit like this, do you find you all share the same interest and issues?

 Thallemer: We're all trying to do the same thing for our communities.
 We try and create the quality of life assets like a safe community, strong education and make our communities home.
 Having the opportunity to come to a beautiful city like Evansville, its invaluable.

-Bennett: Anything in particular you plan to bring back to Warsaw
+Bennett: Anything in particular you plan to bring back to Warsaw?

 Thallemer: Lots of really good ideas.
 Funding for a lot of these projects is the tough part.
 There's always some avenues and options that help with that.

-Bennett: Being in an area of the high tech job industry, do you see that as an advantage
+Bennett: Being in an area of the high tech job industry, do you see that as an advantage?

 Thallemer: It is.
 Obviously we attract a quality of workforce in Warsaw that demands maybe more sophistication in their homes; things to do.
 It's just a component that adds to our community and makes it different to everyone else.